ctrlplusb/react-universally/README.md

 As stated before, the application has been configured to accept a mix-match of sources for the environment variables. i.e. you can provide some/all of the environment variables via the `.env` file, and others via the cli/host (e.g. `FOO=bar npm run build`).
 This gives you greater flexibility and grants you the opportunity to control the provision of sensitive values (e.g. db connection string).
 Please do note that "env" file values will take preference over any values provided by the host/CLI.

+> Note: It is recommended that you bind your environment configuration values to the global `./config/values.js`.
+See the existing items within as an example.

 ## Express Server Security

 We make use of the `helmet` and `hpp` middleware libraries to provide a fairly advanced security configuration for our express server, attempting to follow best practices.
 If you are unfamiliar with CSPs then I highly recommend that you do some reading on the subject: